 What's the most reputable online TEFL course?
 Or which courses are the most reputable?
-Maybe you are in the market for a TEFL course and you want to pick the best one or the one with a good reputation.
+Maybe you are in the market for a TEFL course and you are wondering which is the best online TEFL course?

 So what is it?